rackerlabs/technical-blog/content/blog/2021/2021-08-27-aws-systems-manager-for-instance-patching/index.md

 patches that are 14 or more days old.

 {{<img src="Picture8.png" title="" alt="On the Patch Manager page, the Patch groups tab is selected.
 The table displays patch baseline associations.">}}
-Figure 8: Patch baseline associations in the Systems Manager console
+<i>Figure 8: Patch baseline associations in the Systems Manager console </i>

 {{<img src="Picture9.png" title="" alt="Under Maintenance windows, the table displays columns for Window ID, Name, State, and Next execution time.">}}
-Figure 9: Maintenance window in the Systems Manager console
+<i>Figure 9: Maintenance window in the Systems Manager console</i>

 {{<img src="Picture10.png" title="" alt="The Targets page for the window ID displays targets by ID, name, owner information, and more.">}}
-Figure 10: Targets in the Systems Manager console
+<i>Figure 10: Targets in the Systems Manager console</i>

 4. The managed instance is displayed in Rackspace’s interface.
 You get a consolidated view of the instances and information, such as which patch was applied, its version, and so on.

 {{<img src="Picture11.png" title="" alt="Patching table displays provider, account name, instances, online instances, pending OS updates, pending agent updates, and run success.">}}
-Figure 11: Consolidated view of patching across platforms on Rackspace site
+<i>Figure 11: Consolidated view of patching across platforms on Rackspace site</i>

 {{<img src="Picture11.png" title="" alt="Updates table displays install status, description, classification, name, severity, and install time.">}}
-Figure 12: Detailed view of patch activity per instance on Rackspace site
+<i>Figure 12: Detailed view of patch activity per instance on Rackspace site</i>

 ### Conclusion